ecotaxa/ecotaxa_py_client/docs/JobsApi.md

 Erase Job

-Delete the job, from DB and with associated storage.
-If the job is running then kill it.
+**Delete the job** from DB, with associated storage.
+Return **NULL upon success.**  If the job is running then kill it.  🔒 The job must be accessible to current user.

 ### Example